The Inward Investment and International Taxation Review: Vietnam

-Vietnam has tax treaties with 75 countries currently in force.
-In addition, five tax treaties have been signed but are not yet in force, including the tax treaty between Vietnam and the United States, which was officially concluded in July 2015.
-Except for the tax treaty with the United States, which is based on a US model from 2006, all other tax treaties are based on Organisation for Economic Co-operation and Development (OECD) and UN Model Conventions.
+Vietnam has tax treaties with 76 countries currently in force.
+In addition, four tax treaties have been signed but are not yet in force, including the tax treaty between Vietnam and the United States, which was officially concluded in July 2015.
+Except for the tax treaty with the United States, which is based on a US model from 2006, all other tax treaties are based on Organisation for Economic Co-operation and Development and United Nations Model Conventions.

 The current domestic withholding tax rate is lower than or equivalent to those of most treaties.

 iv Taxation on receipt

 A local holding company will not be subject to tax on receipt of local after-tax profits or dividends.

 Foreign tax credit is allowed subject to supporting documents.
 The tax credit may not exceed the amount of the Vietnamese tax (before application of the credit) that is attributable to the income derived from the foreign country.

 Taxation of funding structures

 There is currently no restriction on debt-to-equity ratios.
 However, there are restrictions applicable to specific sectors, such as the wind power sector, where the law requires that equity be equal to at least 20 per cent of the total investment capital.
 In addition, there is a minimum charter capital (i.e., equity) requirement in certain sectors, such as securities, banking and multi-level sales.
 In practice, the licensing authority, at its discretion, may question the feasibility of the project if the equity is deemed too low.
 In addition, total net interest expenses (after offsetting interest income) allowed to be deductible for EIT purposes must not exceed 30 per cent of earnings before interest, taxes, depreciation and amortisation if the taxpayer has related-party transactions (not necessarily related-party loan transactions).21